Bypass navigation bar

-Our Vet Tech faculty members have not only relevant education and certifications but also real-world experience in veterinary medicine, so they can relate to the challenges you face at work.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
-See profiles of some of the faculty and staff in our on-sited and distance-education programs.
+Vet Tech faculty members have relevant education and certifications as well as experience in veterinary medicine, so they can relate to the challenges you face at work.
+Instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+See profiles of some of the faculty and staff in our on-site and distance-education programs.

 The Vet Tech program is designed for direct entry into the workforce.
 If you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.